progressivetech/com.aghstrategies.petitionemail/README.md

    representing the email is added with both the signer and the target so you have a complete record of which target was sent which email.

+ * A sender identification block and a salutation is prepended to each email sent to correctly identify the sender and the recipient.
+Default email messages should no longer contain a salutation.

  * The from address is configurable and never uses the signer's from address.
    But the signer's from address is set in the Reply-To header.